emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

-**Brand overview:** the brand and how it is relevant to this situation **Audience profile:** who are we speaking to and what are their needs **Solution context:** giving more information around solution's potential use **Competitor examples:** what's the industry playing field look like **Further information:** detailed information relevant to that project **Timeline:** How long do you have to suffer through, I mean, complete the project
+**Brand overview:** the brand and how it is relevant to this situation **Audience profile:** who are we speaking to and what are their needs **Solution context:** giving more information around solution's potential use **Competitor examples:** how does the industry playing field look like **Further information:** detailed information relevant to that project **Timeline:** how long do you have to suffer through, I mean, complete the project

 ## Where ambiguity exists